mgrady3/pLEASE-legacy/README.md

 * seaborn
 * QDarkStyle (a QSS package which sets the overall look and feel of the GUI)

+# Notes:
+The functionality to count extrema within a given region of an I(V) curve is the most computationally intensive part of the analysis routines.
+Originally using a standard numpy iterator the process to count extrema in all I(V) curves for a data set and remap the image of the surface using this data would take anywhere from 3-10 mintues.

+I have tested speeding this process up using multiprocessing (forking the python interpreter for a pool of worker processes) however this may still result in the GUI being locked during execution.
+Pathos.multiprocessing makes the computation more stable but does not fix the issue of locking the GUI.

+In the future I will most likely move this data analysis routine into a separate python script which will execute on the currently loaded data set, save results to a numpy array, and output the array to file.
+The the main GUI can run this script as a subprocess in the background, wait for the execution to finish and then load the numpy array into a visulatizion from matplotlib.

 # Usage:
 Once all the required packages and frameworks are installed either manually or by starting with the Anaconda Python Distribution, the program can be started by executing the file main.py.